STIAANWOL/nextjs-supabase-saas-template/README.md

 ### Initial Setup:

+- Clone the repo.
-Clone the repo and run npm install.
+- Run npm install.
+- Run npm run dev.

 ### Supabase Setup:

 - Go to Supabase and create a new project.
 You will need to create a new organization if you don't already have one.
 - Enter a name for the project and create a password for the DB.
-For what we will do this will not be needed but its good to keep if you want to access the database directly.
+This will not be needed for our usage but its good to keep if you want to access the database directly.
   (You can reset your DB password if you go to Settings -> Database -> Database Password)

 - You will then be presented with the project API keys.
-Copy the public key the service_role key and also the project url.
+Copy the public key, the service role key and also the project url.
-  (You can access these also if you are on Settings -> API)
+  (You can access these also if go to Settings -> API)

 - Create a .env.local file in your project and paste the following into it: